karanagi/baremetal-avr/hardware_debounce/README.md

 ## Update 2025-11-27

-Decided to try a proper debounce solution with a low-pass filter and schmitt trigger.
-I have referenced [this video](<https://inv.nadeko.net/watch?v=EPSCd9rApUU>) to learn how to desining a filter.
+I have decided to try a proper debounce solution with a low-pass filter and schmitt trigger.
+I have referenced [this video](<https://inv.nadeko.net/watch?v=EPSCd9rApUU>) to learn how to designing a filter.